 Vectors have both length and direction, and those are the only things about them that matter.
-The length of a momentum vector is how much momentum there is, and its direction is the direction of the momentum.
+The length of a momentum vector is how much momentum there is, and its direction is the direction of the momentum, or its velocity component.

 Remember that vectors, like the two-dimensional ones on the right, can be moved around at will without loss of meaning, and that we add them head-to-tail, as shown here.

 A scalar is a number, which has no direction implied, like mass, temperature or speed.
 Velocity is a vector that has both speed and direction.

 For example, consider the drawing of billiard balls below.
 The system would be the balls and the table.
-The white ball is hit with momentum P into the stationary red balls, all packed together, touching.
+The white ball is hit with momentum P into the stationary red balls, all packed together, touching, and initially at rest.
 We'll assume that the masses of all balls are the same, just to make things easy.
-Because they are not moving, the total momentum of all of the red balls is zero, therefore the momentum of the entire system is just the momentum of the white ball.
+Because they are not moving, the total momentum of all of the red balls is zero, therefore the momentum of the entire system is just the momentum of the white ball, which is moving.